skylere27/sprinkle/README.md

 Vizualization adapted from D3-geo U.S. Counties TopoJSON https://bl.ocks.org/mbostock/4122298

-Project built for ProfHacks 2018 at Rowan University
+SITE IS IN ProfHacks18/Sprinkle.html

-For the "Sensor Journalism" track http://profhacks.com/
+Project built for ProfHacks 2018 at Rowan University For the "Sensor Journalism" track http://profhacks.com/